unicode-org/message-format-wg/exploration/error-handling.md

-As a software developer, I sometimes want to avoid "fatal" error signals, such as might occur due to unconstrained inputs, due to errors in translation of the message, or other reasons outside the developer's control.
+As a software developer, I sometimes want to avoid "fatal" error signals, such as might occur due to unconstrained inputs, errors in translation of the message, or other reasons outside my control.
 For example, in Java, throwing an Exception is a common means of signaling an error.
 However, `java.text.NumberFormat` provide both throwing and non-throwing `parse` methods to allow developers to avoid a "fatal" throw of `ParseException`